Sriram-Varma-Vatsavayi/Sriram-Varma-Vatsavayi/README.md

 - 👋 Hi, I’m @Sriram-Varma-Vatsavayi
-- 👀 I’m interested in App development
+- 👀 I’m interested in Machine Learnina
 - 🌱 I’m currently Learning Java
-- 💞️ I’m looking to collaborate on Projects Regarding App Development
+- 💞️ I’m looking to collaborate on Projects Based On ML
 - 📫 How to reach me 👉sriramvarma2125@gmail.com

 <!---